firehawkvfx/firehawk/README.md

 ## Disclaimer: Running your own AWS account.
 You are going to be managing these resources from an AWS account and you are solely responsible for the costs incurred, and for your own education in managing these resources responsibly.
 If new to AWS, tread slowly to understand AWS charges.
 The information I provide here is not perfect, but shared in a best effort to help others get started.

+## Requirements
+- 2 aws accounts.
+- NFS / NAS for sharing a file system.
+(Optional but recommended)
+- An AWS Thinkbox account
+- A houdini license server with 1 floating houdini engine license (Optional, it is possible to use Firehawk without Houdini)
+- A system with at least 16 GB RAM and 8 threads to run up to 4 VM's.
+Linux or MacOS recommended.
+Windows is untested but PR's encouraged.
+- If intended for production 2+ seperate physical machines with 4 cores and 8 GB ram is recommended for a Green/Blue deployment (redundancy).
+- A keybase account and app setup on your phone for PGP encryption

 ## Getting Started

 You will need two AWS Accounts.
 One for the dev environment and one for the production environment.
 When operating, we make changes to the dev branch/environment and test before we update the production environment.
 Some exceptions during a deployment may mean changes unique to the production environment have to be done on the fly, and when they occur we merge those changes back to dev.